 What is Genuine Redundancy

 A redundancy happens when an employer no longer requires the employee’s job to be done by anyone or becomes insolvent or bankrupt.
 Factors that may contribute to redundancy include restructures within an organisation, relocation of the business, new technology in place of manual labour, a downturn in sales or production or if a business closes down.
 Depending on your terms of employment and the nature of the company, there are certain criteria that must be met for a redundancy to be genuine.
 These criteria vary from person to person and include consultation regarding major workplace changes or severance pay depending on years of service.

-The employee is to be given written notice of redundancy, in line with their period of continuous service.
-Employees over 45 years old who have been employed for at least two years are given an additional week of notice.
+An employee must be given written notice of a redundancy, in line with their period of continuous service.
+Employees over 45 years old who have been employed for at least two years receive an additional week of notice in their entitlements.